hackerinnen/hackerinnen/README.md

 # hackerinnen.space [![Netlify Status](https://api.netlify.com/api/v1/badges/52a6b589-d735-4956-890e-3c59760772a6/deploy-status)](https://app.netlify.com/sites/loving-noyce-189cc2/deploys)

-hackerinnen.space is a project to improve visibility for hackers who identify as not male in different places.
+hackerinnen.space is a project to provide encouragement and enhance visibility for hackers who identify as not male in different places.
-This aims for introducing role models of your neighbourhood, helping to find mentors, speakers, new friends, communities and places to learn and build technology.
+This aims for introducing non male programmers of your neighbourhood, helping to find mentors, speakers, new friends, communities and places to learn and build technology.
 Please see the website for a detailed description.

 If you feel you belong here, please join and show yourself!